okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 See [error](/docs/concepts/inline-hooks/#error) for general information about the structure to use for the `error` object.

-For the Registration Inline Hook, the `error` object provides a way of displaying an error message to the end user who is trying to register.
+For the Registration Inline Hook, the `error` object provides a way of displaying an error message to the end user who is trying to register or update their profile.

+> **Note:** Generic Progressive Enrollment error messages are only available in the Identity Engine.

 * If you're using the Okta Sign-In Widget for Profile Enrollment, only the `errorSummary` messages of the `errorCauses` objects that your external service returns appear as inline errors, given the following:

    * You don't customize the error handling behavior of the widget.
    * The `location` of `errorSummary` in the `errorCauses` object specifies the request object's user profile attribute.

-* If you don't return a value for the `errorCauses` object, and deny the user's registration attempt through the `commands` object in your response to Okta, one of the following generic messages appears to the end user:</br></br>
+* If you don't return a value for the `errorCauses` object, and deny the user's registration attempt through the `commands` object in your response to Okta, one of the following generic messages appears to the end user:

-   * `Registration cannot be completed at this time.` (SSR)</br></br>
+   * "Registration cannot be completed at this time."
+(SSR)
-   * `We found some errors.
-Please review the form and make corrections.` (Progressive Enrollment)
+   * "We found some errors.
+Please review the form and make corrections."
+(Progressive Enrollment)

-* If you don't return an `error` object at all and the registration is denied, the following generic message appears to the end user:</br></br>
+* If you don't return an `error` object at all and the registration is denied, the following generic message appears to the end user:

-   * `Registration denied.`(SSR)</br></br>
+   * "Registration denied."
+(SSR)
-   * `Profile update denied.` (Progressive Enrollment)
+   * "Profile update denied."
+(Progressive Enrollment)

 > **Note:** If you include an error object in your response, no commands are executed and the registration fails.
 This holds true even if the top-level `errorSummary` and the `errorCauses` objects are omitted.

 ## Timeout behavior

 If there is a response timeout after receiving the Okta request, the Okta process flow stops.
 Depending on the request, either the self-service registration or the profile update is denied.
-One of the following messages appears:
+One of the following default UI messages appears:

-* `There was an error creating your account.
-Please try registering again.` (SSR)
+* "There was an error creating your account.
+Please try registering again."
+(SSR)
-* `There was an error updating your profile.
-Please try again later.` (Profile Enrollment)
+* "There was an error updating your profile.
+Please try again later."
+(Profile Enrollment)

 ## Sample JSON payload of request